telerik/reporting-docs/embedding-reports/display-reports-in-applications/silverlight-application/setting-a-theme-(using-implicit-styles).md

 # Setting a Theme (Using Implicit Styles)

+> The Silverlight Report Viewer and its WCF Reporting Service are no longer supported and deployed with the installation of Telerik Reporting.
+The last release of Telerik Reporting with included Silverlight Report Viewer is [R1 2023](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r1-2023-17-0-23-118).

 With the official Q1 2014 release of Telerik Reporting you will have to disable the Telerik StyleManager and to style the controls using implicit styles (e.g. Style without x:Key attribute).
 There are a number of benefits of using implicit styles over the Telerik StyleManager.
 Some are listed below:

 * Custom themes are now much easier  - created only via merged dictionaries